What you need to know about the changes coming to this short-term interest rate benchmark.

-What is LIBOR?LIBOR, short for London Interbank Offered Rate, has served as the benchmark interest rate for short-term unsecured loans between major global banks since the 1970s.
+LIBOR, short for London Interbank Offered Rate, has served as the benchmark interest rate for short-term unsecured loans between major global banks since the 1970s.

 Published each day by the ICE Benchmark Administration (IBA), LIBOR is calculated for five currencies: the U.S. Dollar, the Euro, the British Pound, the Japanese Yen and the Swiss Franc.
 Rates are issued for seven different terms, ranging from overnight to 12 months.

 LIBOR underpins interest rates worldwide on everything from credit cards, student loans and variable rate mortgages, to interest rate swaps, floating rate CDs, collateralized debt obligations and syndicated loans.

 LIBOR is used by the Federal Reserve and other nations’ central banks to gauge market expectations for interest rates.
 It is also viewed, among other things, as an indicator of overall banking system health.

-Why is it changing – and when?For years, regulators worldwide have raised concerns that LIBOR is an unreliable benchmark because it is not based on a significant volume of observable transactions.
+For years, regulators worldwide have raised concerns that LIBOR is an unreliable benchmark because it is not based on a significant volume of observable transactions.
 The interbank submissions of just 16 financial institutions, for example, are used to calculate the US Dollar LIBOR.
-Some of these banks, including Deutsche Bank, Barclays, UBS, Rabobank and the Royal Bank of Scotland, have been accused in the past of colluding to manipulate LIBOR rates.
+Some of these banks have been accused in the past of colluding to manipulate LIBOR rates.

-How is SOFR calculated?SOFR is a transaction-based rate that represents the cost of borrowing cash (US Dollars) overnight on a secured basis - calculated from three existing transaction-based indices directly related to overnight Treasury repurchase agreements.
+SOFR is a transaction-based rate that represents the cost of borrowing cash (US Dollars) overnight on a secured basis - calculated from three existing transaction-based indices directly related to overnight Treasury repurchase agreements.

-How is SOFR different from LIBOR?There are at least two important differences between the two benchmarks.
+There are at least two important differences between the two benchmarks.

 First, because LIBOR is an unsecured interbank lending rate, it is often at least 20 basis points, or .20%, higher than SOFR, which is considered "risk free."
 The spread between the two rates often expands when credit markets are under pressure.

-Each of the five currencies that currently rely on LIBOR are in the process of transitioning to alternative risk-free benchmarks.
+Each of the five currencies that currently rely on LIBOR is in the process of transitioning to alternative risk-free benchmarks.
 In the United Kingdom, for example, LIBOR is being replaced by the Reformed Sterling Overnight Index Average (SONIA).
 Japan has chosen the Tokyo Overnight Average Rate (TONA), the EU has selected the Euro Short-Term Rate (ESTER) and Switzerland has chosen the Swiss Average Rate Overnight (SARON).
 Adjustments and fallbacks are being developed to create continuity between the benchmarks.